Skip to main content

 1. From the Target list, choose Amazon RDS/Aurora for PostgreSQL.

-1. Now, enter your credentials information from the Redshift cluster and database (ie. host address, database, username and password of Data Integration user name ) and for the Data Integration user that you’ve created.
+1. Enter your credentials from the Redshift cluster and database (host address, database, username, and password of Data Integration user name) and for the Data Integration user that you created.

 2. Test the connection and Save.